 Esplanade du château de Vincennes, 75012, Paris

 The Parc Floral de Paris has several great things to do with toddlers.
 There are outdoor gardens and indoor pavilions to explore which house all types of plants.
-There are several playgrounds to play in, and there is even an 18-hole mini-golf course ideal for older children.
+There are several playgrounds to play in, and an 18-hole mini-golf course which is ideal for older children.

 Parc André Citroën